 - A severe early-onset Rett's syndrome-like illness that often includes seizures or infantile spasms can be caused by mutation in the cyclin-dependent kinase-like 5 (CDKL5) gene.

-It is a moderately rare condition, but a relatively common cause of pervasive developmental disorder (PDD):
+It is a moderately rare condition, but a relatively common cause of PDD.
+Rett's syndrome affects approximately 1 in 10,000 live female births.

 - Typically from 6-18 months.